Skin grafting: History

 A device called a DermaClose is used to help large wounds to heal, either in conjunction with a skin graft (as in this example) or as an alternative healing aid.

 Skin grafting, in more rudimentary forms, has been practiced since ancient times.
 The Ebers Papyrus of ancient Egypt contains a brief treatise on xenografting.
 Around 500 years later, members of the Hindu Kamma caste are described as performing skin grafts which included the usage of subcutaneous fat.
 The 2nd century AD Greek philosopher Celsus is also known to have developed a method to reconstruct the foreskins of Jewish men using skin grafts, as circumcision was considered barbaric in Greek and Roman society.

 More modern uses of skin grafting were described in the mid-to-late 19th century, including Reverdin's use of the pinch graft in 1869; Ollier's and Thiersch's uses of the split-thickness graft in 1872 and 1886, respectively; and Wolfe's and Krause's use of the full-thickness graft in 1875 and 1893, respectively.
 John Harvey Girdner demonstrated skin graft transplant from a deceased donor in 1880.
 Today, skin grafting is commonly used in dermatologic surgery.
-Recently Reverdin's technique is used but with very small (less than 3 mm diameter).
+Recently Reverdin's technique is used but with very small wounds (less than 3 mm diameter).
 Such small wounds heal in a short time without scars.
 This technique is called SkinDot.